ksqlDB tutorials and examples¶

 - Error-code occurrence and enrichment

-- Sessionization to track user-sessions and understand behavior (such as per-user-session-bandwidth, per-user-session-hits etc)
+- Sessionization to track user-sessions and understand behavior, like per-user-session-bandwidth and per-user-session-hits

 See the latest videos on Confluent Platform ksqlDB and Confluent Cloud ksqlDB at the Confluent YouTube channel.